mzulqarnain1/django-hcaptcha/README.rst

 Django hCaptcha
 ===============

-*A fork of Django hCaptcha by Andrej Zbín, Modified for Django 1.10 due to custom needs*
+*A fork of django-hCaptcha by Andrej Zbín, Modified for Django 1.10 for hCaptcha support in legacy systems*

 Django hCaptcha provides a simple way to protect your django forms using `hCaptcha <https://www.hcaptcha.com/>`_.